DouglasWebster/gdscript2rst-docs/getting_started/installation/python.rst

 Many tools for managing Python development maintain virtual environments as a mater of course, for example the two mentioned above `Conda <https://conda.io/>`_ and `Poetry <https://python-poetry.org/>`_.
-These however may be overkill for the needs of a Godot game developer who in only using Python to document her code.
+These however may be overkill for the needs of a Godot game developer who is only using Python to document her code.
 In this case Python can be invoked to create a virtual environment for itself.

 The following steps are all that is needed: